What causes it and who is most affected?

 References

-Available at: https://www.nhs.uk/conditions/swallowing-problems-dysphagia/causes/
+Available at: https://www.lancashire.gov.uk/media/916219/complete-guide-to-dysphagia.pdf

-2. NHS.
-Overview.
+2. NHS inform.
 Dysphagia (swallowing problems).

-Available at: https://www.nhs.uk/conditions/swallowing-problems-dysphagia/
+Available at: https://www.nhsinform.scot/illnesses-and-conditions/stomach-liver-and-gastrointestinal-tract/dysphagia-swallowing-problems#causes-of-dysphagia

 3. Mayo Clinic.
 Dry Mouth.